dylanlap98/dylanlap98/README.md

 - 🌱 My passion exists where the world 🌎 meets technology solutions.
      - Cloud Architecture/Development, Artificial Intelligence Solutions.
 - 🎓 I graduated in 2022 with a B.S. in Computer & Data Science
-- 💞️ I’m looking to collaborate ... !!
 - 📫 Email -> HIDDEN...
 Message me on Social!
      - LinkedIn @ https://www.linkedin.com/in/dylan-lapierre/